 01302 723142 / 020 7160 0270

-Our factory has been manufacturing the famous Aspen brand infrared saunas for over 12 years now and our capacity in that time has quadrupled.
-We are now one of the leading infrared sauna designer and manufacturers and supply companies in Holland, Germany, Czech Republic, Norway, U.S.A and New Zealand.
+Our dedicated factory has been manufacturing the famous Aspen brand infrared saunas for over 12 years now and our capacity in that time has quadrupled.
+We are now one of the leading infrared sauna designer and manufacturers around, and we supply companies in Holland, Germany, Czech Republic, Norway, U.S.A and New Zealand.

 The Canadian Hemlock is a slow-growing tree, with a conical growing pattern and soft, fine needles.
 The needles are a dark green on top and light green on their bottoms.
 Once the tree reaches maturity, the bark is most often a rust or cinnamon red.
 A very long life span allows The Canadian Hemlock to reach a height of up to 80 feet.
 The tree requires moist but well-drained soil, and because of its shallow root system it must be protected from high winds.